byuccl/spydrnet-tmr/docs/f4pga/index.rst

 Notes:
    * All files are in the same directory
    * Notice how we only replicate the output ports so those are the only constraints we need to specify in the CONSTRAINT_NEW file
+   * xc7.f4pga.tcl has been modified as explained above

 **Makefile**